 Options for Backing Up Your Synology NAS

-In addition to Hyper Backup, Synology also offers Cloud Sync, enabling you to seamlessly sync files with your cloud instance.
-This is a great tool for collaboration, but keep in mind that sync is not the same as backup.
-Cloud Sync does not support application and system configuration file backups, and it only keeps the current version of your files.
+In addition to Hyper Backup, Synology also offers Cloud Sync, which is important for those who need real-time collaboration and file syncing capabilities.
+Keep in mind that sync is not the same as backup–Cloud Sync does not support application and system configuration file backups, and it only keeps the current version of your files.
 If someone accidentally deletes that file, it’s gone.
 If you’re not sure if you’re looking for backup or sync, you can read about the differences between them in this post.

 What You Can Do With Cloud Sync, Hyper Backup, and Cloud Storage